Bitbucket Auto Deploy with Pipelines (CI/CD)

 Step 5: Create a Bash Command File in cPanel

-Now that everything is configured in Bitbucket, create a shell command file in cPanel or a remote server where our Bitbucket repository is hosted for the public.
+We need to create a shell command file in cPanel or the remote server where our Bitbucket repository is hosted.

-• Create a file under the .ssh/ directory in cPanel with the deploy-bitbucket-cpanel.sh name.
+• Create a file with the deploy-bitbucket-cpanel.sh name under the .ssh/ directory in cPanel.

-• Add the following content to pull changes from Bitbucket and update the server repository.
+• The file should have the following content to pull changes from Bitbucket and update the server repository.

 #!/bin/bash